Sticktron/FrontCamUnMirror/README.md

 * iOS 7.x - 8.x
 * Any device with a front camera

-### TODOs

-* TODO: handle landscape mode
-* TODO: new button to "link" output to preview transformation
-* TODO: add support for other apps: Messages?, SnapChat?, ...

-### Credits

 Thanks to the /r/jailbreak community for the idea and testing.